NewsWhip/style-guide/README.md

 @import "node_modules/nw-style-guide/sass/styles.scss";
 ```

-This functions as a drop-in replacement for the styles of Bootstrap SASS 3.x.
+> :warning: If you are importing the entire `styles.scss` file you do not need to import the individual functions, mixins and variables as outlined below.
+The `styles.scss` bundle already includes these

 ---

-If you wish to import only specific parts of the style guide you first need to import the core library.
+If you wish to import only specific parts of the style guide you first need to import the core library (functions, mixins and variables).
 The order of these imports is important

 ```scss
 // Import the core (required) files in this order